The Shining 3Dis our pick for the "Best 3D Scanner" in winter 2019/2020. Check out our review to find out why.

 Similar to the increasing affordability that has revolutionized the desktop 3D printer market, 3D scanning technology is undergoing a fresh transformation as these devices become easier to use, less expensive, and most importantly, more capable of capturing high-quality 3D images.

-Another aspect that places the EinScan Pro 2X Plus a notch above other handheld 3D scanners is the fine details that it captures.
-When using Handheld Rapid Scan and Handheld HD Scan modes, the minimum point distance is up to 0.2mm, which helps to generate high-resolution 3D data.
+The Einscan Pro 2X Plus is adept at capturing fine details.
+When using the Fixed Scan mode, the scan accuracy is 0.04 mm.
+In Handheld Rapid Scan and Handheld HD Scan modes, the minimum point distance is up to 0.2 mm, which helps to generate high-resolution 3D data.
 You can also purchase the HD Prime Pack to increase speed and accuracy further.

 One of the paramount facets found in ExScan Pro is Operation Mode, a function that enables users to increase the speed of the scanning process during operation and set the resolution after that fact.
 It’s also compatible with a wide array of file formats, capable of outputting STL, OBJ, PLY, ASC, and P3.